-Per Karsten, archaeologist and LUHM’s director.
+Per Karsten, archaeologist and director of Lund University Historical Museum.
 He has vast expertise in museology and archaeology and extensive knowledge of the collection.
 He will act as both researcher and facilitator for the project team.
-Employed for 6 months.

-Magdalena Naum, historical archaeologists affiliated with LU interested in cross-cultural encounters and the role of material culture in these meetings with expertise in colonial America and Lapland.
-She will research biographies of North American and Sami objects and study the issues of representing the world in the Museum and the emotional aspects of collecting.
-Employed for 9 months.
+Magdalena Naum, historical archaeologists affiliated with Lund University (LU) interested in cross-cultural encounters and the role of material culture in these meetings with expertise in colonial America and Lapland.
+She will research biographies of North American objects and study the issues of representing the world in the Museum and the emotional aspects of collecting.

-Andreas Manhag, antiquarian at LUHM specializing in clerical and cultural history.
+Andreas Manhag, antiquarian at Lund University Historical Museum specializing in clerical and cultural history.
 He has extensive knowledge of the collection and will work with reconstructing the original content of the museum and chronologies and histories of subsequent acquisitions through archival research.
-Employed for 4 months.

 Cajsa Sjoberg, latinist at LU.

-Gitte Tarnow Ingvardsson, archaeologist and curator of the Coin Cabinet at LUHM.
+Gitte Tarnow Ingvardsson, archaeologist and curator of the Coin Cabinet at Lund University Historical Museum.
 She will investigate Stobaeus’ collection of 606 coins and medals, their origins and displaying practices.
-Employed for 5 months.